NZ couple recount dramatic rescue of Danish couple at sea near Niue

 A young New Zealand couple with just two years' sailing experience navigated dark choppy seas to help rescue a Danish crew after their yacht started sinking near Niue.

-Adventure-seeking couple Rohan Honson-Morris and his fiancee Abby Sanford, who is 26 weeks' pregnant, said the nighttime rescue was "intense and emotional for everyone involved".
+Adventure-seekers Rohan Honson-Morris and his fiancee Abby Sanford, who is 26 weeks' pregnant, said the nighttime rescue was "intense and emotional for everyone involved".

 The pair, with Honson-Morris's parents also onboard, were heading from Niue to Tonga, before making their way home to New Zealand after a three-month global adventure that started in the British Virgin Islands.

-About five hours after departing Niue at 1pm on Monday, they received a call to assist the Danish yacht Gwendoline, about 10 nautical miles (19km) away.
+About five hours after departing Niue at 1pm on Monday on their catamaran Inspire, they received a call to assist the Danish yacht Gwendoline Mary, about 10 nautical miles (19km) away.

-Gwendoline, with a man and woman on board, had hit an object in the water and was sinking.
-The couple said they were abandoning their vessel and getting into their life raft.
+Danish couple Kim and Lene Egtved had hit an object in the water and was sinking.

+"We don't know what it was but we came to a standstill.
+It was like hitting a brick wall," Kim Egtved said.

+The boat started quickly taking on water and after an hour of trying to stop the flow they knew they had to abandon ship.

+Getting into the liferaft in the dark during 3m swells was a "terrifying experience".

+"We knew if we fell into the water in the dark we would float away so quickly and never be found.
+We'd be dead," Kim Egtved said.

-The Greek yacht Filizi had also answered the call and was slightly ahead of the NZ crew.
+The Greek yacht Filizi had also answered the mayday call and was slightly ahead of the NZ crew on the way to assist.

-The seas were rough, with 20-knot winds and 3m swells, Sanford said.

-As they drew closer, on their catamaran Inspire, Gwendoline let off a flare, but Sanford said it was "nerve wracking" wondering if they would find them floating in the big seas.
+As the rescuers drew closer Gwendoline Mary let off a flare, but Sanford said it was "nerve wracking" wondering if they would find them floating in the big seas.

-"All we could hope for was that we would find them in this very dark night and get them to safety."

 They and the Filizi crew managed to keep in radio contact, confirming their position and reassuring them they were on their way.

-By the time the NZ crew reached the pair it was 8.45pm and Gwendoline was "sinking fast".

-The challenge was getting them off the lifeboat and aboard the yachts.
+After arriving the challenge was getting them off the lifeboat and aboard the yachts in the big seas, and in the dark.
 Filizi arrived first with Inspire arriving shortly after to assist.

 Despite the "extremely rough conditions" the Filizi crew managed to get the pair safely on board.